af001/forgemod-docker/Readme.md

 ### Twitch modpacks
 For instructions on getting started with Minecraft on Twitch, reference [How to Play Minecraft with Twitch App](https://help.twitch.tv/s/article/How-to-Play-Minecraft-with-Twitch-App?language=en_US)

-### Forgemod Server Setup
+### Forgemod|CurseForge Server Setup
 This setup assumes a fresh install of Ubuntu 20.04+.
+The following actions will clone this repo and install all the requited software and dependencies to get started.

 ```bash
 # Clone this repo